20 May Can Your FATCA/CRS Reporting Pass a Health Check in the Age of COVID-19?

 Financial institutions the world over are learning what it is like to operate with 100 percent remote workforces.
 This situation has brought areas of operational weakness into high relief.
 For FATCA/CRS reporting, organizations must filter, classify, and report on large volumes of account data across multiple jurisdictions.
 Under crisis, organizations’ overreliance on manual processes and utilization of stitched-together technologies for FATCA/CRS reporting produce symptoms of operational weakness.

 To heal this remote-operation illness, organizations should seek an end-to-end, automated solution that encompasses both FATCA and CRS requirements.
 The technology should work seamlessly without need of undue manual intervention.
 In addition, under COVID-19 operating conditions, organizations are now beginning to seek the benefits of moving their regulatory reporting to the cloud.
 But they must do so securely.
-So, any FATCA/CRS solution should be secure cloud-enabled.
+So, any FATCA/CRS solution should be secure and cloud-enabled.

 Ailment #2: Schedule Anxiety